matukoto/smart-open.nvim/README.md

 - `match_algorithm` (default: `fzy`)

   The algorithm to use for determining how well each file path matches the typed-in search text.
-Options are `fzf` and `fzy`.
+Options are `fzf`, `fzy`, and `zf`.
 Entered text is not the only factor considered in ranking but is typically the most significant.

 - `disable_devicons` (default: `false`)